May 7 – Oct. 12

-We arrived in Cabbagetown on May 7th at our friend Debbie’s house with no house sitting scheduled until May 22nd.
+We arrived in Cabbagetown on May 7th at our friend Debbie’s house with no house-sitting scheduled until May 22nd.
 But as always, our life in Cabbagetown took on a life of its own.
 We only spent one night at Debbie’s before the calendar started filling up.
-Out of 5 months we spent maybe only three weeks with friends when we found ourselves homeless.
-We usually moved once a week, but some times twice and Greg and I only spent a few days sleeping apart when house sitting gigs overlapped.
+Out of 5 months, we spent maybe only three weeks with friends when we found ourselves homeless.
+We usually moved once a week, but sometimes twice, and Greg and I only spent a few days sleeping apart when house-sitting gigs overlapped.
 Our shortest move was from one house to the one right next door to it.
 We moved 23 times, moving into a handful of houses more than once or twice.

-Making money was an imperative this summer.
+Making money was imperative this summer.
 Even though we have essentially become minimalists and have sold most of our possessions, somehow we now spend more money on stuff.
 Blue Wing has lots of needs and most are pretty pricey.

 Greg is usually the winner of most of the green in the summer, but this year I had several opportunities to also contribute to our “cruising kitty.”
 A good friend got me a job waiting tables at lunch where she works twice a week.
 I haven’t waited tables in a long time and was pleased to find out I still had the skills and that people for the most part are very generous tippers.
 In addition to this steady work, I also was hired for a few web development jobs in the neighborhood.
-It seems quitting my professional career five years ago, was just what it needed to take off.
+It seems that quitting my professional career five years ago, was just what it needed to take off.

 Greg teamed up with another Cabbagetown “handyman,” Paul.
 They did a few jobs together last year, but this year their painting skills were in high demand.
 They painted three entire house exteriors, lots of porches, decks, fences, wicker furniture, and interior rooms.

-Greg also had a handful of “odd jobs” and we did an odder than usual one together.
+Greg also had a handful of “odd jobs” and we did an odder-than-usual one together.
 Hired as the cleanup crew for a celebration of two of the Cabbagetown Diva’s 60th year, these amazing women got as wild as they wanted with no worries about the end of the evening.

 One of the best things about returning to Cabbagetown every year is seeing our old friends, but we also met lots of new people this year.
 Through the Let’s Paint a House project we made the acquaintance of many generous people who donated their time and money.
 We met Nick and Cyndi and their three sweet dogs Kofi, Elliott, and Gus.
-Then there was Seth and Elena, who threw an amazing vegan pot luck with fire dancers.
+Then there was Seth and Elena, who threw an amazing vegan potluck with fire dancers.
 We also had many new house sitting clients this year, like, Kim and Les, with their dogs Zoe, a rescue Greyhound, and the really, really big hunk of love, Claire; and Lily and Brie with their oh-so patient cat Carl.
 It seems each year that we come back, we make more friends and feel more connected to the neighborhood as we live, work, and socialize all in one place, our world becomes so much smaller and but at the same time bigger with each new relationship we make.

 Wow, now that I have wrapped up the summer maybe we get on to the trip!!!
 We are currently in the work yard getting Blue Wing ready to go into the water.
 We have been working hard this past month and a half improving and upgrading just about everything about Blue Wing.
-There will be more post about those things to follow, then we will splash and be on our way south to Mexico, Belize and Honduras!
+There will be more posts about those things to follow, then we will splash and be on our way south to Mexico, Belize, and Honduras!

-To see a gallery of all of the pets we house sat for this summer, click here.
+To see a gallery of all of the pets we house-sat for this summer, click here.